swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 been deployed.

-Open the [Kubernetes Engine](https://console.cloud.google.com/kubernetes) on the Google cloud interface and click on your cluster to access the details.
+Open the [Kubernetes Engine](https://console.cloud.google.com/kubernetes) on the Google Cloud interface and click on your cluster to access the details.

 ### Access the model